 Post Tonsillectomy Ear Pain – Cause and Treatment

-Literally thousands of patients sharing their experiences on this website have commented on this unpleasant side effect.
+Literally thousands of patients sharing their experiences on this website have commented that their ears hurt after tonsillectomy.
 Ear pain after tonsillectomy is probably the second or third most common side effect that patients experience- second only to pain and swelling.
 But why does this happen?
 There was no scalpel or hot knife near the ears, so why should they feel like they’re being stabbed?
 The cause of ear pain post tonsillectomy starts at the throat and radiates to the ears.
 This is called a referred pain.
 Take a look at the attached diagram and note the lingual nerve.
 It’s directly connected to the ears and throat.

 Treatments and Home Remedies